Non-Smooth Integrability Theory: Introduction

-In this context, Hosoya (2017) gave a specific method for calculating the corresponding utility function from a given candidate of the demand function.
-This paper also discussed how to handle the case where the demand function contains errors.
+Our purpose is to construct a general theory that calculates the utility function from an arbitrary demand function without such an exogenous assumption.
+This research area is known as integrability theory.
+In this context, Hosoya (2017) developed a specific method for calculating the corresponding utility function from a given candidate of the demand function.
+This previous paper also discussed how to handle cases in which the demand function contains errors.
 Let us elaborate on this issue.
-In order to obtain the demand function, we need to estimate it from the purchase behavior of the consumer, as discussed above.
-The problem addressed by Hosoya (2017) is the following.
-If the error in the demand function is small enough, is the error in the utility function calculated by our constructed method also small enough?
+To obtain the demand function, we need to estimate it from the purchase behavior of the consumer, as discussed above.
+The problem addressed by Hosoya (2017) is the following: if the error in the demand function is small, is the corresponding error in the utility function also small?

 The problem is essentially that of continuity.
-In other words, it requires the property that when the demand function moves a little, the corresponding utility function also moves only a little.
-And the most important aspect of the continuity problem is the topology.
-Because Hosoya (2017) assumed that the demand function is assumed to be continuosly differentiable, the local $C^1$ topology was used for the space of demand functions.
-However, this result was problematic in many ways.
+In other words, it requires the property that, when the demand function changes slightly, the corresponding utility function also changes only slightly.
+The most important aspect of the continuity problem is the topology.
+Because Hosoya (2017) assumed that the demand function is continuously differentiable, the local $C^1$ topology was used for the space of demand functions.
+However, this result is problematic in many ways.
 The most significant problem is that there are few econometric results that discuss the space of the demand function with the local $C^1$ topology.
-This is because there is almost no currently known estimation method that allows the error to converge to $0$ in the local $C^1$ topology as the data size increases.
-Therefore, even if good results are obtained in this topology, the results cannot be used in econometrics.
+This is because there are very few estimation methods that allow the error to converge to $0$ with respect to the local $C^1$ topology as the data size increases.
+Therefore, even if good results are obtained with respect to this topology, the results cannot be used in econometrics.

-Therefore, a weaker topology is needed.
-A common use in econometric theory for this problem is the topology of compact convergence: that is, the topology whose convergence concept coincides with the uniform convergence on any compact set.
-However, using this topology means that the space of continuously differentiable functions is not complete.
-We therefore need to reproduce the results of Hosoya (2017) without assuming differentiability for the demand function.
-This is the research objective of this paper.
+For the above reason, a weaker topology is needed.
+Common topologies used in econometric theory for such problems are the topology of compact convergence and the topology of pointwise convergence.
+However, using these topologies means that the space of continuously differentiable functions becomes not complete.
+We therefore need to reproduce the results of Hosoya (2017) without assuming that the demand function is differentiable.
+This is the research objective of the present paper.